-If you ever forced a proud professional baker to choose between a microwaved loaf versus no bread ever again, the streets would likely be full of crumpled toques before you could say “nuke it”.
-The difference between lovingly kneading your dough and whacking it in a tiny reactor for 90 seconds at 900 watts couldn’t be more pronounced.
+If you ever forced a proud professional baker to choose between a microwaved loaf versus no bread ever again, the streets would likely be full of crumpled toques before you could say “ping”.
+The difference between lovingly kneading your dough and whacking it in a tiny reactor for 90 seconds couldn’t be more pronounced.

 Nonetheless, we dutifully assembled “40g self-raising flour”; “One egg white”; “25g margarine”; “A squeeze of lemon juice”; “A third of a teaspoon of sugar”; “A third of a teaspoon of baking powder” - subbing in butter for margarine.

 Despite furious whisking, working out all the lumps was almost impossible.
 Instead of the comforting yeasty waft of rising dough, our mug had a weirdly eggy, citrus smell - like someone’s misguided attempt to disguise a drain with washing up liquid.

 Check out our collection of Microwave Dessert Recipes:

 The prognosis did not improve after the first blast.
-90 seconds in the microwave, and the grouting in our cup had turned into an oily pock-marked wasps nest - oozing oil and looking more like the face of a bedroom-bound 15-year-old than something you’d actively want to put in your mouth.
+90 seconds in the microwave and the grouting in our cup had turned into an oily pock-marked wasps nest - oozing oil and looking more like the face of a bedroom-bound 15-year-old than something you’d actively want to put in your mouth.

 Other than appearance, another issue with the recipe seemed to be portion size.
 Given that there had been no proving process, we weren’t expecting the “bread” to have ballooned uncontrollably, but even then it looked surprisingly sad and deflated.

 The dense centre felt like someone had sat on a buttery crumpet, and after a few seconds in a post-microwave toaster, the rubbery disks were ready to eat.

-To provide as balanced a perspective as possible, we covered one half with sweet honey, and the other with salty, savoury Marmite.
-The crumpet comparisons became more pronounced as we ate, although it was obvious that the recipe needed a pinch of salt.
+To provide a balanced perspective, we covered one half with honey, and the other with Marmite.
+The crumpet comparisons became even more pronounced as we ate.
+It was also obvious that the recipe needed a pinch of salt.

-However, if you happen to be craving a crumpet and find yourself stuck indoors with nothing but a stray egg and the end of a bag of flour, this hack may well work for you.
+However, if you're craving a crumpet and find yourself stuck indoors with nothing but an egg and a bag of flour, this hack may well work for you.
 With a sprinkle of seasoning, you could end up with a serviceable breakfast.